 The rapidly changing digital world is clearly changing the role and practice of geography education.
 Living within a digital world influences and changes teachers' work as well as young peoples' lives.
 Kerski (2015) acknowledge the potential of geospatial technologies for geography teaching.
 He highlights the development of webbased GIS-tools and the expanding resources of digital maps and data as key factors for making those technologies more easily available in the geography classroom.
 He further states the need of geoliteracy competences in school and society, and the key role of geography education in that context.
-Fargher and Healey (2021) gives further examples of how the potential of web-based GIS can contribute to develop students' powerful geographical knowledge.
-While acknowledging the potential geospatial technologies for geography education, Healy and Walshe (2021) also call for a more critical reflection on how the digital world influence teachers' professional practice, and what role teachers can play in helping students navigate in their everyday digital world.
+Fargher and Healey (2021) gives further examples of how the potential of web-based GIS can contribute to develop students' powerful geography education, Healy and Walshe (2021) also call for a more critical reflection on how the digital world influence teachers' professional practice, and what role teachers can play in helping students navigate in their everyday digital world.